mgcooper/md-vscode-template/README.md

-# Markdown editor environment
+# Markdown editor environment for vscode

-This repo is a markdown editor environment template.
-The purpose is to compose documents in `md` format and then convert to `docx`, `html`, or `pdf` using the `vscode-pandoc` extension.
+This is a markdown editor environment template for vscode.
+The idea is to have a template environment for composing documents in `md` format and then convert to `docx`, `html`, or `pdf` using the `vscode-pandoc` extension.
 The setup mainly follows [this tutorial](https://thisdavej.com/build-an-amazing-markdown-editor-using-visual-studio-code-and-pandoc/).

 ## Setup